-- Are the described objectives of the funding instrument (see section 3.3) sufficiently met? - Does the application sufficiently account for the ways in which the project addresses the applied-for theme as described in the call for proposals (see section 2.2 and section 2.3)? - Does the application sufficiently account for how the project supports and/or strengthens practice-oriented research within the applied-for research theme as described in the call for proposals (see section 2.2 and section 2.3)?
+- Are the described objectives of the funding instrument (see section 3.3) sufficiently met? - Does the application sufficiently account for the ways in which the project addresses the appliedfor theme as described in the call for proposals (see section 2.3 and section 2.4)?